DeFiCh/defichain.com/content/learn/run-a-masternode.en.md

 ## Introduction

 Setting up a masternode on DefiChain allows you to participate in the consensus protocol and receive staking awards.
-One thing to note is that in order to set up a masternode, you must have a minimum of 1 million DFI tokens.
+One thing to note is that in order to set up a masternode, you must have a minimum of 1 million $DFI coins.

 > NOTE: This how-to expects some basic familiarity with the Linux terminal